Mount Baw Baw: Geology and biology

 The Baw Baw massif consists of a late Devonian granodiorite pluton.
 There is relatively little relief on the plateau itself, the highest point reaching 1567 m.
 The lower slopes of the plateau are covered in montane eucalypt forest and tall forest, and creek valleys have cool temperate rainforest of myrtle beech, Nothofagus cunninghamii.
 Above 1200 m snow gum (Eucalyptus pauciflora) woodland occurs.
 There is no altitudinal treeline limit; subalpine grasslands and shrublands occur in flat valley bottoms on the plateau as a result of cold-air drainage.
 Much of this subalpine zone is included in the 133 km2 Baw Baw National Park.
 The Baw Baw Village ski resort is technically outside the national park.

 The climate of the plateau itself is subalpine, with an average annual precipitation of 1900 mm.
 Snow covers the plateau from June to September.

 It is thought that Baron Ferdinand von Mueller made the first recorded European ascent of Baw Baw in 1860, naming Christmas Creek on one of his major collecting expeditions.
 It was on this trip that he collected the Baw Baw Berry, Wittsteinia vacciniacea.
 There are two routes up the mountain; one via Noojee and Icy Creek which is very winding, and the unsealed South Face Road via Erica.

 Mount Baw Baw is home to the critically endangered Baw Baw Frog.

 Climate

-Mount Baw Baw has a subpolar oceanic climate (Cfc).
+Mount Baw Baw has a Subpolar oceanic climate (Cfc).
 The mountain summit receives more annual precipitation than most places in mainland Australia, with frequent and heavy snow between May and October but can occur at any time of the year (as well as a persistent snowpack).
-Frequent, heavy cloud cover and strong winds mean that minimum temperatures rarely drop below -5 °C, whereas maximum temperatures are frequently at or below 0 °C; the mountain is often shrouded in low cloud or mist in winter, thereby reducing diurnal range.
-The average afternoon relative humidity of 80%, is extreme (especially for a mainland Australian region).
+Frequent, heavy cloud cover and strong winds mean that minimum temperatures rarely drop below -5 °C, whereas maximum temperatures are frequently at or below 0 °C; the mountain is often shrouded in low cloud or mist in winter, reducing diurnal range.
+The mean afternoon humidity of 80%, is extreme (especially for a mainland Australian region).